0mar/mercurial/README.md

 ### Known issues ###

 This simulation has quite some points for improvement.
-Known issues include:

-#### Path planning checkpoint congestion ####

-Since the indicative path planner computes intermediate locations for the pedestrians to follow until they reach the goal and many pedestrians share the same indicative path, congestion and brawls occur when too many pedestrians approach the same obstacle.

 ### Contribution guidelines ###